bitgamma/plug_auth/README.md

 ```elixir
 plug PlugAuth.Authentication.Basic, realm: "Secret"
 ```
 The realm parameter is optional and can be omitted.
 By default "Restricted Area" will be used as realm name.
-You can also pass the error parameter, which should be a string and will be returned instead of the default message "HTTP Authentication Required"
+You can also pass the error parameter, which should be a string and will be sent instead of the default message "HTTP Authentication Required" on authentication failure (with status code 401).

 ### Token Example
 ```elixir